-- G4.1 An examination is defined as a formal, timed assessment of any duration which is subject to continuous invigilation. - G4.2 The University operates Examination Procedures in relation to the behaviour of examination students (see section 5.1 of the Assessment Handbook).
+- G4.1 An examination is defined as a formal, timed assessment of any duration which is subject to continuous invigilation. - G4.2 The University operates Examination Procedures in relation to the behaviour of examination students.
+Students must obey the instructions of the invigilator in any examination.